The Virasoro-Shapiro amplitude in AdS$_5\times$S$^5$ and level splitting of 10d conformal symmetry

-where generically $\mathcal{M}$ depends on two Mellin variables $s,t$, conjugate to spacetime cross-ratios at the boundary of $AdS_5$, two Mellin variables $\tilde s,\tilde t$, conjugate to internal space cross-ratios on the $S^5$, and four external charges $p_{i=1,2,3,4}$.
-In practice, we use variables on which crossing symmetry acts block diagonally, denoted by the bold font letters ${\bf s,t,\tilde s,\tilde t}$.
+where generically $\mathcal{M}$ depends on two Mellin variables $s,t$, conjugate to spacetime cross-ratios $U,V$ at the boundary of $AdS_5$, two Mellin variables $\tilde s,\tilde t$, conjugate to internal space cross-ratios $\tilde U,\tilde V$ on the $S^5$, and four external charges $p_{i=1,2,3,4}$.
+Instead, we will use a more convenient set of Mellin variables, denoted by the bold font letters ${\bf s,t},\tilde{\bf s},\tilde{\bf t}$, such that the physical picture that accompanies the Mellin amplitude is clear, and moreover these new variables transform in a simple way under crossing.
 The first ones are